XternA/income-generator/README.md

 :green_circle: - Everything supported, tested and working, including stack orchestration.

-:yellow_circle: - Almost everything supported, with only minor things which may not be fully supported.
+:yellow_circle: - Almost everything is supported, with only minor things which may not be fully supported.

 :orange_circle: - Orchestrating applications and docker stack should work, but not everything is intended for full support.